This article will help you read and understand your pathology report for atypical squamous cells of undetermined significance (ASC-US).

 When examined under the microscope, the abnormal squamous cells in ASC-US have larger nuclei and slightly increased ratio of nuclear to cytoplasmic area compared to nearby normal squamous cells.
 The nuclei can also be slightly darker and have irregular nuclear membranes.
 Pathologists call cells that look darker than other cells hyperchromatic.

-For women 30 years of age or older and diagnosed with ASC-US, the tissue collected during the Pap test should be sent for human papillomavirus (HPV) testing.
+For women 30 years of age or older with ASC-US, the tissue collected during the Pap test should be sent for human papillomavirus (HPV) testing.
 This test looks for specific high risk types of HPV that are known to cause cervical cancer.

 If a high risk type of HPV is found in your sample, your doctor should refer you to a specialist who will perform a colposcopy.
 Finding high risk HPV does not mean that you have a cervical cancer.
 It does mean, however, that you are at higher risk of developing a pre-cancerous or cancerous growth, and that a closer follow up with your gynaecologist and family physician is required.